Award drains

 - The municipality is responsible for enforcement if someone blocks or damages a municipal drain, or if they refuse to allow work to be performed on their property.

-- A cost-sharing arrangement for any work performed on a municipal drain is set in place by a bylaw.
+- A cost-sharing arrangement for any work performed on a municipal drain is set in place through a bylaw.

 - By taking responsibility for any maintenance and repair work, the municipality is also responsible for obtaining any permits or approvals.